 Mission: To empower women and their families in the South Bronx to liberate themselves from economic poverty and to promote their right to an improved quality of life by addressing the needs of the whole person, developing skills for healthy family living and the economic advancement, and building a community of respect, honesty, and non-violence.

 Mercy Center is a neighborhood center for women and families in the Mott Haven section of the South Bronx.
-It offers a variety of programs to a primarily immigrant population (mostly Spanish speaking): Family Alternatives to Violence, Employment Training, ESL/Immigrant Services, Social Services/Case Management, Youth Programs, and Personal Development.
-Two volunteers are needed to serve as youth & social services workers, leading activities for the after-school program, coordinating youth camps, coordinating holiday food and gift programs, assisting with parenting classes, and assisting with the various outreach programs.
+It offers a variety of programs to a primarily immigrant population (mostly Spanish speaking): Youth Programs, Family Alternatives to Violence, Employment Training, ESL/Immigrant Services, Social Services/Case Management, and Personal Development.
+A volunteer is needed to serve as a youth associate, leading activities for the after-school program, coordinating youth camps along with holiday food and gift programs and assisting with special workshops and various outreach programs.
 Conversational Spanish is helpful but not required.